 Pain After Crown Prep

-If the top of your tooth is discolored, has other cosmetic imperfections, or it needs to be held together, your dentist may recommend having a dental crown procedure.
+If the top of your tooth is discolored, has other cosmetic imperfections, or needs to be held together, your dentist may recommend undergoing a dental crown procedure.
 The procedure typically takes two visits, and your tooth will look brand new.
 If you’re concerned with Pain after Crown Prep, Dr. Andres de Cardenas is the best dentist in the South Florida area!

 During your first visit, we will prepare your tooth for receiving the new crown.
 If your tooth is broken or severely damaged, we will use a filling to increase its size for the crown to properly fit.
 There are several types of crowns to choose from including porcelain, resin, ceramic, and stainless steel.
-One of our dentists will consult with you to choose the best option.
+One of our staff will consult with you to choose the best option.

 Dental Crown Procedure

 Then, your dentists will make an impression of the tooth and provide you with a temporary crown until your next visit.
 At your next appointment, our dentist will fasten and apply your permanent crown with a special adhesive.
 It will feel uncomfortable at first, but after some time it will feel and function just like a natural tooth!

 Like any other dental procedure, you may be wondering if there is any Pain after Crown Prep.
 After your treatment, you can expect the area to be sore for up to a week and sensitive to hot and cold.
 At home, we recommend chewing with the other side of your mouth for several days and rinsing your mouth with warm saltwater.